-Under current U.S. federal tax law, we can make the same type of deposit as described above and we will be released from the restrictive covenants under the notes of either series.
+Under current U.S. federal tax law, we can make the same type of deposit as described above and we will be released from the restrictive covenants under the notes.
 This is called covenant defeasance.
-In that event, you would lose the protection of these restrictive covenants but would gain the protection of having money and securities set aside in trust to repay the notes of that series.
+In that event, you would lose the protection of these restrictive covenants but would gain the protection of having money and securities set aside in trust to repay the notes.
 In order to achieve covenant defeasance, we must do the following:

-- We must deposit in trust for the benefit of all holders of the notes of that series a combination of money and U.S. government or U.S. government agency notes or bonds that will generate enough cash to make interest, principal and any other payments on the notes of that series on their various due dates; and - We must deliver to the trustee a legal opinion of our counsel confirming that under current U.S. federal income tax law we may make the above deposit without causing the holders to be taxed on the notes any differently than if we did not make the deposit and just repaid the notes ourselves.
+- We must deposit in trust for the benefit of all holders of the notes a combination of money and U.S. government or U.S. government agency notes or bonds that will generate enough cash to make interest, principal and any other payments on the notes on their various due dates; and - We must deliver to the trustee a legal opinion of our counsel confirming that under current U.S. federal income tax law we may make the above deposit without causing the holders to be taxed on the notes any differently than if we did not make the deposit and just repaid the notes ourselves.

-If we accomplish covenant defeasance in respect of a series of notes, the following provisions of the indenture and the notes of that series would no longer apply:
+If we accomplish covenant defeasance in respect of the notes, the following provisions of the indenture and the notes would no longer apply:

-Our promise not to create liens on the voting stock of our designated subsidiaries described above under "Restrictive Covenant -- Restriction on Liens;"

-- The condition regarding the treatment of liens when we merge or engage in similar transactions, as previously described above under "Special Situations -- Mergers and Similar Events;" and - The events of default relating to breach of covenants and acceleration of maturity, described below under "Events of Default -- What Is an Event of Default."
+- Our promise not to create liens on the voting stock of our designated subsidiaries described above under "Restrictive Covenant Restriction on Liens"; - The condition regarding the treatment of liens when we merge or engage in similar transactions, as previously described above under "Special Situations Mergers and Similar Events"; and - The events of default relating to breach of covenants and acceleration of maturity, described below under "Events of Default What Is an Event of Default."

-If we accomplish covenant defeasance in respect of a series of notes, you can still look to us for repayment of the notes of that series if there were a shortfall in the trust deposit.
+If we accomplish covenant defeasance in respect of the notes, you can still look to us for repayment of the notes if there were a shortfall in the trust deposit.
 In fact, if one of the remaining events of default occurred (such as a bankruptcy) and the notes become immediately due and payable, there may be such a shortfall.